craftcms/docs/docs/commerce/3.x/dev/element-queries/subscription-queries.md

 ### `asArray`

-Causes the query to return matching subscriptions as arrays of data, rather than `\craft\commerce\elements\Subscription` objects.
+Causes the query to return matching subscriptions as arrays of data, rather than [Subscription](api:craft\commerce\elements\Subscription) objects.